 Trade over 18,000 stocks from 46 different markets, including Australia, the United States, China and Japan.

-Saxo Capital Markets has one of the biggest global stock offerings in Ireland, with users able to trade on up to 36 global exchanges.
+Saxo Capital Markets has one of the biggest global stock offerings South Africa, with users able to trade on up to 36 global exchanges.
 Similar to Robinhood, you can trade a mix of stocks (including options), ETFs, forex, commodities and cryptocurrency markets.

 - Inactivity fee: $0

-- Products: Globally listed stocks, global stocks, forex, CFDs, stock options
+- Products: Global stocks, forex, CFDs, stock options

 - Access: Full-service broker, desktop platform